psybers/actual-helpers/README.md

 It is recommended to run this script once per month.

-### Tracking Car Prices (Kelley Blue Book)
+### Tracking Vehicle Prices (Kelley Blue Book)

 **Note: this script requires having a starting balance in the account**

-This script tracks the Kelley Blue Book value for a car.
+This script tracks the Kelley Blue Book value for a car or motorcycle.
 It adds new transactions to keep the account balance equal to the latest KBB value.

 To use this script, first you need to use the KBB website to find the value of your car.
 Be sure to select "Private Party" for the value.
 It should show